dgriffiths3/pointconv-tensorflow2/README.md

 ## Usage

 The layers follow the standard `tf.keras.layers` api.
-To import in your own project, copy the `pointconv` folder and set a relative path to find the layers.
-Here is an example of how a PointConv SetAbstraction layer can be added as a layer in the `tf.keras.Model()`.
+To import in your own project, copy the `pointconv` and `tf_ops` folders and set a relative path to find the layers.
+Here is an example of how a simple PointConv SetAbstraction model can be built using `tf.keras.Model()`.

 ```
 from tensorflow import keras